gopalbasak1/gopalbasak1/README.md

 I'm preparing myself to be a Front End Web Developer.
 I'm already attracted to this sector.
 I have served in Territory Sales Officer posts in big companies for a long time.
 And I know about the market.

-Skills: HTML / CSS / Bootstrap / Tailwind/ React JS / Express JS / Node JS / Mongodb
+Skills: HTML/ CSS/ Bootstrap/ Tailwind/ React JS/ Express JS/ Node JS/ MongoDB

 - 🔭 I’m currently working on this page
-- 🌱 I’m currently learning Mongodb
+- 🌱 I’m currently learning MongoDB
-- 👯 I’m looking to collaborate on github
+- 👯 I’m looking to collaborate on Github
 - 💬 Ask me about web development